How to Improve Your Child’s Memory

 There are other factors that can affect memory and should be monitored as well:

 There are appropriate developmental skills for auditory memory based on the child’s chronological age.
-The following table will show what a student of a certain age should be able to remember in terms of numbers and sequences.
+So, the following table will show what a student of a certain age should be able to remember in terms of numbers and sequences.
 Please make sure that the task for the student is developmentally appropriate for memory skills.

 |Age||Numbers||Sentence Length (words)|